9 Surprising Firsts That New Mexico Can Proudly Claim

 In April 2017, New Mexico became the first state to require that all state and local law enforcement officers carry antidote kits (naloxone) to help prevent deaths from opioid drug and heroin overdoses.
 New Mexico also was the first state to allow pharmacists to dispense naloxone without a prescription.

-New Mexicans (and probably some other folks) have been eating eggs rolled up in a tortilla for ages.
-However, the original owner of Tia Sophia's, a Santa Fe restaurant, claims he was the first to call the concoction a "breakfast burrito" and to put it on a menu.
+New Mexicans were certainly not the first to eat eggs rolled up in a tortillas, however, the original owner of Tia Sophia's, a Santa Fe restaurant, claims he was the first to call the concoction a "breakfast burrito" and put it on a menu.
 Tia Sophia's also claims that one of their waitress was the first to use the term "Christmas" when using both red and green chiles.

 This one is under dispute.
 Texans have this funny idea that someone in San Antonio, Texas, invented it (Daisy Doolin, the mother of Fritos inventor Charles Doolin).
 The New Mexico version of the story says the Frito pie was invented in the 1960s by Teresa Hernández, who worked at the F. W. Woolworth's lunch counter (now the Five & Dime General Store) in Santa Fe.
 We'll stick to that story.